Version clarity

 Connect feedback to the scene or story purpose that the footage is meant to serve.

+For first-cut workflows, see auto-cutting and rough cut assembly.
 For agency workflows, see Protoron for creative agencies.

 Launch Protoron and keep footage notes, tasks, and decisions together.